dominik-ilja/delta-desk-notes/Sushchnosti/Delta Desk/Meetings/Josh Jennings Meetings.md

 ---
-Complete: false
+Complete: true
 Tasks: 59
-Tasks Remaining: 1
+Tasks Remaining: 0
-Tasks Complete: 58
+Tasks Complete: 59
-Date Completed:
+Date Completed: 2025-10-29
 ---

 # Josh Jennings meetings
+## Wednesday, October 29, 2025

-- [ ] This question comes from Bao.
+- [x] This question comes from Bao.
 He was wanting to know how we should proceed with migrating the child pages of admin features: ![[Attachments/Pasted image 20250930080955.png]]

 ## Tuesday, October 21, 2025